RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Method

-where \( \bm{z}_{1:n} = \left[\bm{z}_{icl} ; \bm{z}_{q}\right]\) represented the conditional prefix consist with ICL example $\bm{z}_{icl}$ and current query embeddings $\bm{z}_{q}$, respectively. $W_{Q,K,V} \in \mathbb{R}^{d^{i} \times d^{o}}$ is the linear transformation on query, key, and value in attention block, respectively.
+where \( \bm{z}_{1:n} = \left[\bm{z}_{icl} ; \bm{z}_{q}\right]\) \fixM{represents}{2.7.41} the ICL example $\bm{z}_{icl}$ and current query embeddings $\bm{z}_{q}$, respectively. $W_{Q,K,V} \in \mathbb{R}^{d^{i} \times d^{o}}$ is the linear transformation on query, key, and value \fixM{in the}{2.7.43} attention block, respectively.
 Now, in~\cite{dai2022can} in-context learning was shown to effectively achieve a meta-optimisation to implicitly update the model with an estimated meta-gradient.
 We provide in our work a new, alternative derivation of this, supported by more recent work in~\cite{koohpayegani2024sima} on the following \textit{softmax-free} linear attention expressions

 This can be simplified, with a more detailed derivation in~\cref{apx:ICL_Derivation}, as

 where we separate out the terms $W_{ZSL}$ independent of the ICL examples and dependent solely on the current query from those $\Delta{}W_{ICL}$ dependent on the ICL examples, given by: